Other related deaths

 Concerns arise from the inability to obtain medical records or information from the Turkish hospital regarding fitness for surgery, alongside inadequate post-operative care and communication for a patient undergoing cosmetic surgery abroad.

-The DHSC is considering the impact of medical tourism on patient safety and is engaging with the Turkish Government to improve the patient pathway.
-They are also considering how to better inform UK na
+The DHSC is considering the impact of medical tourism on patient safety and engaging with the Turkish Government to improve the patient pathway.
+The UK Government is also considering how to communicate risks to those considering medical treatment abroad.

 Fahmida Khanam